Br3noAraujo/Br3noAraujo/README.md

 ## 💡 Favorite Quotes

-> "Security is not a product, it's a process." - Bruce Schneier
+> "The best way to predict the future is to implement it yourself." - David Heinemeier Hansson
 >
-> "Bitcoin is a technological invention that will change the world." - Satoshi Nakamoto
+> "Given enough eyeballs, all bugs are shallow." - Linus's Law
 >
 > "Speed is just a question of money.
 How fast do you want to go?" - Carroll Shelby

 ## 🎯 Goals

-- Develop innovative cybersecurity solutions
+- Promote open source software and its benefits
-- Contribute to the Bitcoin ecosystem
+- Create and maintain high-quality open source projects
-- Create engine optimization tools
+- Build and grow open source communities
-- Promote security in the automotive world
+- Share knowledge and help others learn

 ---